Safeguarding

 At school, it is the responsibility of all staff, governors and volunteers to ensure the safeguarding of our children and report any concerns to our designated safeguarding team.
 We have designated safeguarding officers who lead on ensuring any concern is followed up and dealt with immediately.

-- Our Designated Safeguarding Lead (DSL) is Annette Polley (Inclusion Lead).
+- Our Designated Safeguarding Lead (DSL) is Annette Polley (Interim Deputy Headteacher and Inclusion Lead).

-- Deputy DSLs are Laura Youngman (Headteacher); Emma Putt (Deputy Headteacher) & Alison Winder (Home School Link Worker)
+- Deputy DSLs are Laura Youngman (Headteacher); Hannah Russell (Interim Assistant Headteacher) & Alison Winder (Home School Link Worker)

-- Our Safeguarding Governor is Mrs Ellie Ball - email: eball@vale-academy.org who oversees that policies and procedures are followed.
+- Our Safeguarding Governor is Mrs Elizabeth Cooper (ecooper@vale-academy.org) who oversees that policies and procedures are followed.

 If at any time you have a concern then please raise it with any member of staff or email office.2598@thameside.vale-academy.org.